-- 1. Spouse is the subscriber's spouse under a legally valid marriage as recognized under state or federal law.
+- Spouse is the subscriber's spouse as recognized under state or federal law.
 This includes same sex spouses when legally married in a state that recognizes same sex marriages.
-Spouse does not include any person who is in active service in the armed forces.
-A person may be covered as both a subscriber and a dependent, if eligible as both.
-However, the total amount of benefits we would then pay shall not exceed the maximum allowed amount. - 2.
+Spouse does not include any person who is: (a) covered as a subscriber, or (b) in active service in the armed forces. - 2.
 Domestic partner is the subscriber's same-sex domestic partner under a legally registered and valid domestic partnership.
-Domestic partner does not include any person who is in active service in the armed forces.
-A person may be covered as both a subscriber and a dependent, if eligible as both.
-However, the total amount of benefits we would then pay shall not exceed the maximum allowed amount.
+Domestic partner does not include any person who is: (a) covered as a subscriber, or (b) in active service in the armed forces.